 Just remember when it comes to flavor-enhancement with alcohol, less is always more.

 Well, it depends, and is determined by several factors: how much heat was applied, the dimensions of the cookware, cooking and standing time and most importantly…how much alcohol was added.

-Let’s say you making flambe, about 75% of the alcohol is retained in the dish.
-However, a mixture that has been simmered or baked for an hour will retain only about 25% of the added alcohol.
+Let’s say you making flambe, a very miniscule percentage of the alcohol is retained in the dish.
+However, a mixture that has been simmered or baked for an hour will retain an even smaller amount of the added alcohol.